 Special Classes

 Guidelines for Setting Up and Organising Special Classes

-These guidelines give information and guidance to schools on the setting up and organisation of NCSE-sanctioned special classes in mainstream primary and post-primary schools.
+These guidelines guide schools when setting up, organising and staffing special classes in mainstream primary and post-primary schools.

-These guidelines should be read in conjunction with the NCSE Transition Guidelines
+They should be read with the NCSE Transition Guidelines

+Special Classes